-Video footage is captured and processed in the camera itself, then transmitted to the recorder for storage.
+The camera itself captures and processes video footage, then transmits it to the recorder for storage.
 This can be done either wirelessly or via an ethernet cable.

-Beyond that, the video footage will be of higher quality than that which is possible with an analog camera, you have greater flexibility with wireless cameras (can be placed anywhere so long as they can connect to the network) and PoE cameras (a range of up to 328 feet, with ethernet extenders available for even greater distances), and the entire system is available online.
+Beyond that, the video footage will be of higher quality than is possible with an analog camera.
+You also have greater flexibility with wireless cameras, since you can place them anywhere so long as they can connect to the network, as well as PoE cameras, which have a range of up to 328 feet, with ethernet extenders available for even greater distances.
+And the entire system is available online.

 And because NVRs have access to the cloud, they are not hampered by physical storage limitations.
-A 60GB NVR may also be connected to an additional 200GB, 5TB, or more of cloud storage.
+You may also connect a 60GB NVR to an additional 200GB, 5TB, or more of cloud storage.

 But it’s not a perfect solution: